shrutijain90/peace-map/README.md

 # data-incubator

-This repository contains 2 figures for my Data Incubator project proposal.
+This repository contains code and figures for spatial temporal predictive alaysis of conflict.

 I intend to understand how macro-level socio-political transitions and micro-level actions of social agents affect each other, consequently making or breaking the stability of a nation.
 I have laid the groundwork for my project by analyzing data on violent and non-violent actions by social agents in Pakistan from 2010 to 2018.